 What do BNPL services do?

 When a customer uses a BNPL service, it’s like starting a payment plan without any interest attached.
-The total cost of goods is split into equal payments (i.e. four fortnightly payments) and the customer pays these back in instalments.
+The total cost of goods is split into equal payments (i.e. four fortnightly payments) and the customer pays these back in installments.
 They don’t pay any interest or additional fees (although you as a merchant would pay a fee).

 The idea is that it lets customers make larger purchases in smaller chunks, without having to worry about, for example, credit card debt.